Weo6/JULIA_Learning/ios/Runner/Assets.xcassets/LaunchImage.imageset/README.md

 # Launch Screen Assets

-You can customize the launch screen with your own desired assets by replacing
+You can customize the launch screen with your own desired assets by replacing the image files in this directory.

+You